codepks/LearningWPF/README.md

 ```
 1. In the code above, `PropertyChanged` is an event in `MakeReservationCommand` class which gets invoked every time `RaisePropertyChanged` is called
 2. `PropertyChanged` on invking passes class name where it is invoked from and the property name it gets invoked from as given : `PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(propertyName));`
-3. So `OnViewModelPropertyChanged` checks if the property name being invoked from is `CanCreateReservation`
+3. So `OnViewModelPropertyChanged` checks if the property name being invoked from `Username` property

 ```
  public string Username {